CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 Random:     2,379,407      branch-misses          #    0.08% of all branches
 ```

 `branchBenchFalse` and `branchBenchTrue` should have almost no misses because the because the branch always goes a single direction. `branchBenchRandom` has nearly 0 misses as well.
-This is because branch predictor unit learns the branch outcomes from multiple iterations of our benchmark that all use the same input data.
+This is because branch predictor unit learns the branch outcomes from first few iterations of our benchmark (that all use the same input data).

 Branch predictor units (BPUs) are effective, but have their limits (i.e., the have a fixed amount of storage for branch history and targets).
 For our benchmark, it can "remember" the results of 2^10 and 2^11 iterations, but does a poor job with 2^12.
 Let's compare the results of the three benchmarks for the largest vector size.